tylerolson3/invoice-app-fullstack/README.md

 The Challenge:

-- Build out this invoicing application and get it looking as close to the design as possible, including responsive-design elements
+- Build out this invoicing application and get it looking as close to the Figma design as possible, including responsive-design elements
 - See hover states for all interactive elements on the page
 - Receive form validations when trying to create/edit an invoice
 - Save draft invoices, and mark pending invoices as paid, & filter by status (draft/pending/paid)